 Applicants must comply with all LSAC requirements and policies regarding transcripts, and submit their official transcripts and translations with the LSAC form(s) to the LLM Credential Assembly Service.
 The law school report issued by LSAC includes copies all of transcripts and translations which the Committee on Graduate Admissions will use when evaluating applications.

 Official transcripts from all law degrees, and translations of these documents from their original language to English, are required.
 Transcripts from all institutions attended are required, even if no degree was earned and/or credits from the institution appear on another school’s transcripts, such as with exchange programs.
 Applicants who attended a school that releases information about class rankings should ensure that the school includes an official statement of class rank in the sealed envelope with the transcript.
 If class rank is unavailable, a school may instead include an official statement that attests it does not rank its students.

 In addition to these documents, all applicants must calculate the grade point average and provide a class rank for their law degree in order to submit the online application.
 Applicants in their final year of study must also indicate which classes are currently in progress when submitting the online application.
 If there is additional information that applicants believe will be helpful to the Committee to evaluate their academic credentials, they should electronically attach an addendum to the online application.

 Additional Academic Results

-Applicants who are currently enrolled in a degree program should submit updated official transcripts to LSAC, if additional academic results become available during the application process.
+Applicants who are currently enrolled in a degree program should submit updated official transcripts to LSAC, if additional academic results become available at any point in the application process including after the deadline.
 Once processed, an updated law school report will be issued by LSAC to all schools to which an applicant has applied.
 Any information submitted, including materials sent after an application is complete, will be considered by the Committee on Graduate Admissions if received before a final decision is reached.

 English Language Proficiency Test